arindas/laminarmq/README.md

 - "segmented", since it is composed of segments, where each segment services records from a particular range of offsets.

 All writes go to the write segment.
+A new record is written at `offset = write_segment.next_offset` in the write segment.
 When we max out the capacity of the write segment, we close the write segment and reopen it as a read segment.
 The re-opened segment is added to the list of read segments.
-A new write segment is then created with `base_offset` as the `next_offset` of the previous write segment.
+A new write segment is then created with `base_offset` equal to the `next_offset` of the previous write segment.

 When reading from a particular offset, we linearly check which segment contains the given read segment.
 If a segment capable of servicing a read from the given offset is found, we